-I’m going to be honest with you, I didn’t bake this bread this week.
-I made it a month ago when bags of fresh cranberries could be seen in nearly every grocery produce department across the country.
+I’m going to be honest with you; I didn’t bake this bread this week.
+I made it a month ago when bags of fresh cranberries were piled high in nearly every produce department across the country.

 Like most of us, I didn’t grow up vegan.
-I came to veganism through vegetarianism twelve years ago—back when there were limited vegan options.
-This was well before vegan cheese could melt.
+I came to veganism through vegetarianism twelve years ago, back when there were limited vegan options and well before vegan cheese could melt.

-adventurous eater and would frequently try to impress my family with my newfound love of vegan cooking.
+I’m an adventurous eater and would frequently try to impress my family with my newfound love of vegan cooking.
 Like any beginner, I had some successes and tons and tons of barely edible failures.
-Let’s just say that it wasn’t surprising that my family would hesitate before tasting something I prepared.
+Let’s say that it wasn’t surprising that my family would hesitate before tasting something I prepared.

 Thankfully, vegan food (and my cooking) has come a long way since then.

 I’m still testing things out on my family.
 After all, they’re not vegan, so they’re good people for testing the tastiness of vegan food, which leads me to this bread.

 I’ve been taking all kinds of food over to my dad’s house since my mom passed away.
 This bread, inspired by Orange Cranberry Muffins from Isa Chandra Moskowitz, was one of the first things I took over to him and my brother, who was visiting from out of state.

 They’re tough vegan critics, but they loved it.
 My brother wanted more cranberries and my father a few extra minutes in the oven, but they both enjoyed the bright citrus flavor mixed with a not-as-sweet bread with the perfect crumb.
 They ate it all.

 How to Have Fresh Cranberries All Year Long